sardana-org/sardana/doc/source/sep/SEP18.md

     stop/abort.
 Afterwards measurement group requires another preparation.
     **IMPORTANT**: Whenever we drop backwards compatibility explained in the following point starting of the measurement group without prior preparation will be considered as wrong usage and will cause exception.
+    This will break step scans with attached hooks which measure with the same measurement group as used by the scan.
     * Direct start of the measurement group (after prior configuration of the integration time or synchronization) will be supported as backwards compatibility and the corresponding warning will be logged.
 2. Allow different types of preparation of channels - this still depends on the option selected in the implementation of controllers.
 The following